fossabot/rfcs/text/0000-extract-extender.md

 -rw-r--r--         0:0      560 B      └── lifecycle.toml
 ```

-* This should be accompanied by a minor version bump, due to the breaking change in the delivery mechanism
+* This should be accompanied in the lifecycle by a minor version bump, due to the breaking change in the delivery mechanism
 * When creating builders, pack could look for a `[lifecycle.extender]` table in [builder.toml](https://buildpacks.io/docs/reference/config/builder-config/#lifecycle-optional) to find the extender binary
   * If `[lifecycle.extender]` is NOT present, pack could inspect the lifecycle version provided and pull the extender with the same version from the GitHub releases page
     * This mimics the [behavior](https://github.com/buildpacks/pack/blob/a1edf2e9e3837c2e9eeca019b97c28896b40f778/pkg/client/create_builder.go#L437) when NO lifecycle version is specified (pack will pull the latest lifecycle that it knows about from the GitHub releases page)